Evanstho/Python-Weather-app/README.md

 Thomas Evans.
 Copyright © 2023.
 All Rights Reserved.

 ## Description
-Developed a weather application using Agile methodology, leveraging Python, Flask, and PySimpleGUI.
+A weather retrieval application developed using the Agile methodology, leveraging Python, and PySimpleGUI.
 The application features a user-friendly graphical interface, real time weather data and a separate microservice is implemented to collect weather data based on latitude and longitude coordinates.

 ## How to run
 Start weatherApp.py and enter the name of the city in the search bar to retrieve weather information.